 Certain programs can only open certain files.
 For example, an image file like JPG can’t be opened in a word processor like Word.
 Instead, you’d open the image in something like the Windows 10 Photos app.

-Rather than having to specify which program you want to open a file in every time you access it, Windows assigns each file type a default program that opens it.
-These defaults can be changed by the user or a program could set its own when installed.
+Rather than having to specify which program you want to use to open a file every time you access it, Windows assigns each file type a default program.
+These defaults can be changed by the user, or a program could set its own when installed.

 You can set it so that the file extension appears with the file name in File Explorer.
-To do this in Windows 8 and above, open File Explorer and click the View tab.
+To do this, open File Explorer and click the View tab.
 Then tick the box for File name extensions.